Skip to Main Content

 Advocacy

-Furthermore, GSA acts as the liaison between The Graduate School and the Career Center; Counseling and Psychological Services (CAPS); Duke Reach; the Office for Institutional Equity; the Disability Management Office; the central university Office of Student Affairs; and other campus offices.
+Furthermore, GSA acts as the liaison between The Graduate School and the Career Center, Counseling and Psychological Services (CAPS), Duke Reach, the Office for Institutional Equity, the Disability Management Office, the central university Office of Student Affairs, and other campus offices.
 The Office of Graduate Student Affairs collaborates with Duke’s graduate departments and the university administration.
 In addition, GSA representatives are members of national committees, graduate consortia, and professional associations concerned with issues related to graduate student life.

 Communications

+GSA works directly with The Graduate School’s Communications team to ensure cohesive communication within the graduate community and the university.
 GSA also uses a number of online resources to foster ongoing communication among graduate students, faculty, and staff.

 Student Group Support